-Average accuracy (in cm) = $$\frac{1}{5}\sum{i=0}^{4} \left| d{Ti} - d{Mi} \right|$$
+Average accuracy (in cm) = $\frac{1}{5}\sum{i=0}^{4} |d{Ti} - d{Mi}|$

 4B) Using known distances, calibrate the GP2Y0A21YK sensor so it measures distance accurately.
 Write software that measures the average, standard deviation and maximum deviation of consecutive measurements over a one second time period.
 Look at the data sheet to choose the optimal orientation of the sensor to detect the wall while the robot is moving.
 Using the same scenario described in procedure 4A, at what heights from the floor would it work?
 At what angles to the wall would it work?
-In order to determine the range, accuracy and noise level, take measurements (average, standard deviation and maximum deviation) at 5 known distances while detecting the race wall on the 3rd floor carpet creating a table like the one above.
+In order to determine the range, accuracy and noise level, take measurements (average, standard deviation and maximum deviation) at 5 known distances while detecting the race wall at its possible outdoor and indoor locations.
 Similar to Ping))), determine accuracy, range and noise for this sensor.
-Given a constant distance, measure the noise at the output of your LPF with a spectrum analyzer.
+Given a constant distance, measure the noise at the output of the LPF with a spectrum analyzer.

 4C) Measure the current and voltage delivered to the motor under a no-load condition.
 Once the wheel is placed on the motor shaft and the robot placed on the ground, the current will increase 4 to 10 times this amount.
-You will not be able to increase the voltage above the 8.4V from the battery, so the design of the H-bridge will significantly affect the speed of your robot.
+You will not be able to increase the voltage above the 11.1V from the battery, so the design of the H-bridge will significantly affect the speed of your robot.